President Biden’s Announcement: A Step Towards Unity For Immigrant Families

 • Path To Permanent Residency: Parole in Place offers a clearer route to obtaining permanent residency, which can eventually lead to U.S. citizenship.
 This path provides long-term security and stability for immigrant families, enabling them to plan for their future with confidence.

 Given the complexities inherent in immigration processes, it is highly recommended to seek the expertise of a qualified immigration attorney.
-Alfredo Lozano, a board certified immigration attorney, offers valuable guidance and comprehensive support through every stage of the process.
+Alfredo Lozano, a board-certified immigration attorney, offers valuable guidance and comprehensive support through every stage of the process.

 If you or someone you know meets the eligibility criteria for Parole in Place, it is important to take prompt action.
 The Lozano Law Firm stands ready to provide the professional legal assistance necessary to navigate this intricate process.
 With an in-depth understanding of immigration law and a dedicated commitment to helping clients achieve their immigration goals, Alfredo Lozano and his team are well-equipped to assist you.